 For property (2), let $i \neq j$ be fixed.
 Observe that $a_j \neq a_i$ implies that $y_j(M) \neq y_i(M)$.
 Moreover, $\sigma^g(y_j)(M) \neq y_i(M)$ for any $g \neq e$ by an identical argument as in the previous paragraph.
 This is because $y_j(g) = y_0^{(N)}(g) = y_i(g)$ for every $g \notin KF$, and both $a_i$ and $a_j$ are forbidden in $Y_1$, and hence also forbidden in $Y_0$.

 Property (3) is true by construction. \end{proof}

 One may wonder why we mention the subshift $Y_1$ at all, instead of merely assuming $h(Y_0) < h(Y)$ directly and stating that the marker patterns are forbidden in $Y_0$.
 In fact, later on we shall have some additional structure on $Y_1$ which shall prove useful for our construction.
-Namely, in the chain of inclusions $Y_0 \subset Y_1 \subset Y$, we shall have $Y_0$ as strongly irreducible, $Y_1$ as an SFT, and of course $Y$ as a strongly irreducible SFT.
+Namely, in the chain of inclusions $Y_0 \subset Y_1 \subset Y$, we shall have that $Y_0$ is strongly irreducible, $Y_1$ is an SFT, and $Y$ is a strongly irreducible SFT.
 Then, having the marker patterns forbidden in not only $Y_0$ but also in $Y_1$ shall be significant.